Spanish Forum Language Institute

 In these structured role plays drawn from situations in the video, all the vocabulary and language material practiced throughout the lesson comes together.
 Situations include talking on the telephone, ordering meals, taking a cab, buying a ticket on the train, getting a hotel room and various problems that arise in travel and life in general.

-The texts used are Practical Spanish Book One by John St. Clair for the beginning series of courses, (Spanish 1 - 7); Practical Spanish Book Two by John St. Clair for the intemediate series (Spanish 21-26) and Temas y lemas by John St. Clair for the advanced series (Spanish 31 - 36)
+The texts used are Practical Spanish Book One by John St. Clair for the beginning series of courses, (Spanish 1 - 7); Practical Spanish Book Two by John St. Clair for the intermediate series (Spanish 21-26) and Temas y lemas by John St. Clair for the advanced series (Spanish 31 - 36)

 Landscaping and Associated Trades Course Using Sight First™ Methodology

 The lessons cover the same ground as the regular conversation classes described above except for the inclusion of vocabulary, phrases and situations common to these professions.
-Workplace vocabulary includes, employer-employee relations, assignment of work, work place rules and actual terminology used in these professions.
+Workplace vocabulary includes, and actual terminology used in these professions.
 The situations are common workplace problems.

-Rates vary depending on class size.
-Discounts available for larger classes.
-Classes are held at SFLI location in the Scottsdale Airpark.
+IN PERSON Classes are held at SFLI location in the Scottsdale Airpark.

 Spanish 1.